 For example, in most states car buyers are taxed on the amount (sales price) of the car before the cash-for-clunkers rebate ($3,500 or $4,500) was applied.
 So if you bought a $45,000 car that qualifies for cash-for-clunkers, you would have paid sales tax on the $45,000 price.
-It is on this sales price that you can claim the tax deduction.
+It is on this sales price that you can claim the new car tax deduction.
 Assuming your state and local sales tax rate is 6%, you’d pay $2,700 in sales tax (on the $45,000 car) which would be deductible on your federal return.
 Your actual tax savings would depend on your income and marginal tax rate, of course.
 If your marginal tax bracket is 15%, you’d multiply your deduction by 15% and get $405 in actual tax savings in our example.
 If you’re a higher income taxpayer in the 33% marginal bracket, the savings would be $891.

 Tax Implications: The new car deduction is available regardless of whether a taxpayer itemizes deductions on their return (Schedule A).
 The deduction cannot be taken on 2008 tax returns – even if they are amended or filed late.
 Also, taxpayers who might want to deduct all of their state and local sales taxes for 2009, in lieu of income taxes, won’t be able to take two deductions for the state and local sales taxes paid on a car.
 The Cash for Clunkers rebate is also tax free.